luchaoqi/Reinforcement_Learning/README.md

-This repo contains all the code needed to implement reinforcement learning in Super Mario Bros using different algrithoms.
+This repo contains all the code needed to implement reinforcement learning in Mountain Car / Cartpole / Super Mario Bros.

 ## Deep Q-Network